 Astragalus root is a type of legume that has been researched for its immune benefits.
 It may help regulate immune response by increasing the balancing type of T-cells called T regulatory cells.

 One study of 639 participants examined astragalus effects on a viral condition that affects the heart called viral myocarditis.
 When astragalus root was given alongside conventional medicine, the effectiveness of treatment was improved compared to standard conventional medicine alone.

 In a cell study, astragalus root has antiviral effects against herpes simplex virus, the cause of cold sores.

-Tips for using astragalus: Using astragalus root appears to be most effective as a preventive, so using it before illness is probably the best bet.
+Tips for using astragalus: Using Astragalus root appears to be most effective as a preventive, so using it before the illness is probably the best bet.
 You can buy astragalus teas or supplements for this purpose.

 Sage is used in cooking and in teas for its delicious taste, but did you know that research shows that sage has antiviral properties too?

 This impressive herb contains ursolic acid and oleanolic acid, both of which have antiviral effects in cell culture Sage also reduces inflammation too.
 By reducing viral replication of several viruses, even HIV, sage may help protect the body from infection, although more human studies are needed.